Last updated 22/06/2020 - 16:26

 Population growth in the Helsinki region still rapid

-The population of the Helsinki region was approximately 1,502,000 at the end of March.
-The population in the region grew by 6,300 persons in April–June, which was 200 more than the population growth during the same period in the previous year.
-Less than one third of the growth was due to migration gain from abroad.
-The growth during the first quarter was slower than before, but the total population growth in the beginning of the year reached the five-year average.
+According to preliminary data, the population of the Helsinki region was approximately 1,516,000 at the end of March.
+The population in the region grew by 4,010 persons in January–March, which was 315 more than the population growth during the same period in the previous year.
+The growth is faster than the average for the decade.
+Over half of the growth was due to migration gain from abroad.

 The number of children born increased and deaths decreased in comparison to the same period of the previous year.
 In January–March 3,711 children were born, which is 373 more than in early 2019.
 The natural population growth of the Helsinki region doubled from the previous year and was now 1,037 people.
 The birth rate grew the most in Helsinki, at approximately 14 per cent when Espoo saw a growth of 3 per cent.